LayerNext/docs/docs/10-AI-advanced-features/04-auto-annotation.md

 [{‘label’:’ human’  , ‘description’:’people who are standing’ }, {‘label’:’cat’  , ‘description’:’cat’ }, {‘label’:’ dog’  , ‘description’:’white dogs’ }]
 ```

-**What is 'label' key :** The 'label' parameter defines the specific identifier that will be assigned to the corresponding annotation within Metalake.
-Essentially, this label is how the annotation will be recognized or categorized in Metalake's system
+**What is 'label' key :** The 'label' parameter defines the specific identifier that will be assigned to the corresponding annotation within MetaLake.
+Essentially, this label is how the annotation will be recognized or categorized in MetaLake's system

 **What is the 'description' key :** The 'description' key serves as the text prompt for the model during inference, dictating which objects to annotate.
 The precision of the annotation is directly influenced by the clarity of this description.
 To ensure accuracy, it is advisable to use concise and straightforward prompts.
 Experience has shown that lengthy and complex descriptions tend to increase the error rate, so simplicity is key.